Founders

 BS Computer Science and Math

-My name is Taylor Bruck and I am a junior studying computer science at Binghamton!
+My name is Taylor Bruck and I am studying computer science at Binghamton!
 I love to play soccer and spend time outside whenever I get the chance.
 My dream in life is to one day work with NASA, as space and space travel has always fascinated me.

 Marketing Manager